Micky40086/Tumurin/README.md

+### Pre-work

+install wget

 ### Start
 ```
-# first, install wget
 yarn
-./download
+./download.sh
-# input your dirname and album url with shell script
+# then follow the prompts input your dirname and album url
 ```